Your Shopping Cart

 Price: $13,900, Case Size: 38mm, Case Height: 13mm, Lug to Lug: 46mm, Crystal: Sapphire, Water Resistance: 50 meters, Movement: Automatic El Primero 3610

 Most watch aficionados know Zenith for its distinctively designed chronographs, equipped with the game-changing, high-frequency El Primero caliber, What many don’t know is that El Primero was designed from the beginning to be easily augmented with calendar and moon-phase functions in addition to its built-in stopwatch.
-The recently released Chronomaster Original Triple Calendar, here in its “panda” version, uses the same 38mm steel case, bezel-less construction, and domed sapphire crystal as the never-released prototypes from 1970; in fact, the watch is based on the exact blueprint used for the original Ref.
+The recently released Chronomaster Original Triple Calendar (see our review here), here in its “panda” version, uses the same 38mm steel case, bezel-less construction, and domed sapphire crystal as the never-released prototypes from 1970; in fact, the watch is based on the exact blueprint used for the original Ref.
 A386 El Primero model of 1969.
 The black subdials on the opaline white dial, for elapsed minutes and hours and running seconds, are joined by two unobtrusive, symmetrical windows for the day and month in the upper part of the dial, while the date takes its traditional position at 4:30 and a moon-phase display is elegantly integrated into the 60-minute chrono counter at 6 o’clock.
 The rose-gold-toned hands and hour markers echo the gold moon in the lunar disk.
 The movement inside is El Primero Caliber 3610, with a power reserve of 60 hours and accuracy to 1/10 second for the chronograph thanks to its lightning-quick 5-Hz frequency.

 Price: $18,600, Case Size: 42mm, Thickness: 12.01mm, Crystal: Sapphire, Water Resistance: 100 meters, Movement: Automatic Caliber GP03300